-Ultimately for me, the memories of cozy cedar walls immersed in autumn bliss embody the essence of a world worth dreaming into being – a peaceful world, where every thought and action emerges in celebration of life.
+Ultimately for me, the memories of a cozy cedar cottage cocooned in autumn bliss embody the essence of a world worth dreaming into being – a peaceful world, where every thought and action emerges in celebration of life.

-I wonder what powers lay dormant in the reservoirs of our long forgotten joys that might help carry us forward into an Era of peace?
-The memories of Thanksgiving at Granny’s cottage certainly give me courage and hope for the restoration of peace.
+I wonder what powers lay dormant in the reservoirs of our long forgotten joys that might help carry us forward into a new era of peace?
+The memories of Thanksgiving at Granny’s cottage certainly give me courage and hope.

 I have known paradise.

-I know we shall find our way there again.
+I know in my heart we can find our way there again.